 And so, I continued my self-compassion journey.
 I knew this path was right for me.
 I attended the teacher’s training and a 3-day silent retreat, then retook the 6-day intensive training to go deeper.
 Finally, I obtained my certification to teach the program.

-I previously lived my life with a truly aggressive, mean inner critic that constantly worked me over for every perceived mistake, poor choice, failure, embarrassment, etc. That voice now is so tiny I barely hear it.
-I don’t meditate everyday, though that’s my goal, nor do I always remember to use my skills when I need them.
+I teach mindful self-compassion because I previously lived my life with a truly aggressive, mean inner critic.
+This inner critic constantly worked me over for every perceived mistake, poor choice, failure, embarrassment, etc. That voice now is so tiny I barely hear it.
+I don’t meditate every day, though that’s my goal, nor do I always remember to use my skills when I need them.
 Nevertheless, I live differently.
 I don’t have to be perfect with my mindful self-compassion practice any more than I need to be perfect at anything else in life; I just know that now, in a way I didn’t before.
 I’m kinder to others because I’m kinder to myself.
-I’m a better wife, mother, therapist, sister and daughter.
+I’m a better wife, mother, therapist, sister, and daughter.
 I want everyone to feel the inner contentment I now feel.

 I educate others to share this wonderful life-changing mindset with learned tools and skills AND to continue my own journey.
 I’m a passionate devotee because of the happiness I found through my mindful self-compassion practice.
 That’s why I teach.